 - anticholinesterases, particularly in people with myasthenia gravis

-Inhaled corticosteroids are very effective for limiting the amount of inflammation and mucus in the airway.
-They’re typically taken daily.
+Inhaled corticosteroids are very effective in limiting the amount of inflammation and mucus in the airway.
+They’re typically taken twice daily.
 They come in three forms: a metered dose inhaler, a dry powder inhaler, or a nebulizer solution.

-These medications help prevent asthma symptoms, not treat symptoms.
+These medications help prevent — not treat — asthma symptoms.

 Mast cell stabilizers

 These medications work by inhibiting the release of a compound called histamine by specific immune cells in your body (mast cells).
-They are also used to prevent asthma symptoms, particularly in children and in people who have asthma induced by exercise.
+They also help prevent asthma symptoms, particularly in children and people with asthma induced by exercise.

-Mast cell stabilizers are typically taken two to four times per day and have few side effects.
+Mast cell stabilizers are typically taken two to four times daily and have few side effects.
 The most common side effect is dry throat.

 Leukotriene modifiers are a newer type of asthma medication.
-They work by blocking the action of specific compounds, called leukotrienes.
-Leukotrienes are naturally occurring in your body and can cause constriction of the muscles of the airway.
+They work by blocking the action of specific compounds called leukotrienes.
+Leukotrienes naturally occur in your body and can cause constriction of the muscles of the airway.